ctuning/ck-wa/README.md

 If you want to import WA artifacts to other CK repositories (for example, private), just change flags ''--target_repo_uoa'' and ''--extra_target_repo_uoa''.
-If omitted, already existing entries will be updated or new ones will be recored in ''local'' repository.
+If omitted, already existing entries will be updated or new ones will be recorded in ''local'' repository.

 Registering APK in local CK repo
 ================================